KRFlowers/nyc-fhv-rideshare-forecasting/README.md

 ## Scope

-- **Forecast horizon:** One-day-ahead forecasting is used as an initial benchmark to validate the data and modeling approach before extending to longer horizons
+- **Forecast horizon:** This analysis focuses on short-term, one-day-ahead forecasting with the goal to provide an initial benchmark and to validate the data and modeling approach
 - **Zone selection:** Zones with highly correlated demand patterns were selected so a single model could be applied (195 zones were modeled, 82% of total trip volume)

 ---